wgledbetter/sp-global-ratings/README.md

 - CSVs are now placed in a `data` folder for better organization
 - Full scraped data is saved to a json.
 - Moved all constants to `settings.py`
+- Broken attempt at auto-login (I think it thinks I'm a robot)
+- Handling of Sector Code `PUBFIN` pages
+- Refactor of page parsing into `sectorCodeHandlers.py`
+- Add `utils.py` for general functions

 ## Usage

 - Run `main.py`
 - Login with your S&P Global Ratings account credentials
 - Wait

+## Notes

+- Noticed a hiccup scraping Cortland where records took some time to load, and the script moved along as if no data existed.

+## TODO

+- [ ] Maybe have `PUBFIN` use the link text for `tbName`.